monk-ee/SplunkAppforAWSBilling/README.md

     - proxy support is introduced - a must for corporate network fun
     - pivot tables on LinkedAccountId

+2.0.6
+    - automated history fetching - up to 12 months
+    - better handling for items that only have a start date

 ### Examples
-Here are some example searches, I hope you find them useful:
+Here are some consolidated billing example searches, I hope you find them useful:

     index=aws-bill | timechart sum(BlendedCost) as $ by ItemDescription
     index=aws-bill BlendedCost !="" | timechart span=1day sum(BlendedCost) as $ by ProductName useother=f

-Search for Duplicate Record Id
+Search for Duplicate Record Id - to see if the import has gone crazy.

     index=aws-bill | stats count by RecordId | where count > 1